jaropis/dummyapplocal/README.md

 # DummyAPI Flask Implementation

 A Flask-based API that mimics the DummyAPI.io structure.
+I made it because I needed it for my educational activitiesa and dummyapi seems to be down a lot or you can't log in.
+Now you can use it locally.

 ## Installation